microsoft/vscode-docs/docs/customization/keybindings.md

 quickFixWidgetVisible | Quick Fix widget is visible. parameterHintsVisible | Parameter hints are visible (controlled by `editor.parameterHints` setting). parameterHintsMultipleSignatures | Multiple parameter hints are displayed.
+**Integrated terminal contexts** |
+terminalFocus | An integrated terminal has focus.
 **Global UI contexts** |
 resourceLangId | True when the Explorer or editor title language Id matches.
 Example: `"resourceLangId == markdown"` globalMessageVisible | Message box is visible at the top of VS Code. searchViewletVisible | Search view is open. replaceActive | Search view Replace text box is open.

-The list above isn't exhaustive and you may see some `when` contexts used internally for specific VS Code UI in the `Default Keyboard Shortcuts`.
+The list above isn't exhaustive and you may see some `when` contexts for specific VS Code UI in the `Default Keyboard Shortcuts`.

 ## Removing a specific key binding rule